natemarks/docker-appd-db-agent/README.md

 ## Prepre your ECR registries
 for each  Appd-controller you have, create the ECR registries in the desired AWS account

-## Preparation: Download the zip files for each controller
-The appd controller is basically an AppDynamics instance.
-Some orgs have several of them for different environments like production and non-production
-## Usage

 ### Download the controller-specific db-agent zip
 Download the appdynamics db-agent from the controller rather than the public download site.
-This  method configures the agent zip with the settings anc credentials to connect to your personal appd backend (controller).
-NOTE: you may have multiple controllers so, you may need to download the zip for each one and create a docker image for each.
+This  method configures the agent zip with the settings and credentials to connect to your personal appd backend (controller).
+Often, people have different controllers for different environments (production, pre-prod, etc.).
+YOu'll need to download the zip for each one and create a docker image for each.

-NOTE: When you download themfile, I'd rename it right away to prepend the controller name to the file so you know which is whihch.
+NOTE: When you download the file, I'd rename it right away to prepend the controller name to the file so you know which is whihch.

 example: my-controller-db-agent-21.12.4.2589.zip